An Ore-type Condition for Large $k$-factor and Disjoint Perfect Matchings: Abstract

 \section{Abstract}

-Win~conjectured that a graph $G$ on $n$ vertices contains $k$ disjoint perfect matchings, if the degree sum of any two nonadjacent vertices is at least $n+k-2$, where $n$ is even and $n\geq k+2$.
-In this paper, we first prove that under Win's condition there is a $k$-factor in $G$ if $k\geq n/2$.
-As a byproduct, we show that Win's conjecture is true for all sufficiently large $n$, if $k\geq n/2$.
-Our main tools include Tutte's $k$-factor theorem, the Karush-Kuhn-Tucker theorem on convex optimization and the solution to the longstanding 1-factor decomposition conjecture.
+Win [\emph{J. Graph Theory} {\bf 6}(1982), 489--492] conjectured that a graph $G$ on $n$ vertices contains $k$ disjoint perfect matchings, if the degree sum of any two nonadjacent vertices is at least $n+k-2$, where $n$ is even and $n\geq k+2$.
+In this paper, we prove that Win's conjecture is true for $k\geq n/2$, where $n$ is sufficiently large.
+To show this result, we prove a theorem on $k$-factor in a graph under some Ore-type condition.
+Our main tools include Tutte's $k$-factor theorem, the Karush-Kuhn-Tucker theorem on convex optimization, and the solution to the longstanding 1-factor decomposition conjecture.